Skip to main contentSkip to docs navigation

 Body colors

 The body context — default out of the box — is set in Chassis Tokens.
-Its palette becomes the page-level palette: the context prefix is dropped, so --cx-default-fg-main is exposed as --cx-fg-main, --cx-default-bg-main as --cx-bg-main, and so on.
+Its tokens become the page-level palette: the context prefix is dropped, so --cx-default-fg-main becomes --cx-fg-main, --cx-default-bg-main becomes --cx-bg-main, and so on.

 Variable Name